 GVRA sent 50 people to the Georgia WIOA Convening held on August 1-3 at the Cobb Galleria.
 The training focused on new roles for the four (4) partnering agencies and developing the networks and relationships that will be necessary for implementing the WIOA law.

-The five (5) hearings will begin tomorrow across the state and continue through the next couple of weeks.
+The five (5) public hearings, hosted in conjunction with the State Rehabilitation Council, will begin tomorrow across the state and continue through the month of August.
 The proposed Order of Selection/Policy is the primary purpose of the hearings.
 The new Order of Selections will combine the current order into three (3) categories.

-GVRA will hold their initial planning meeting with the Governor’s Office and State Properties Commission the Roosevelt Warm Springs Campus on August 11 and a presentation will be given to the RWS Development Fund Board on August 19.
+GVRA will hold their initial planning meeting with the Governor’s Office and State Properties Commission the Roosevelt Warm Springs long range Campus master plan on August 11 and a presentation will be given to the RWS Development Fund Board on August 19.

 The GDOL MOU continues to progress.
-DAS and VR check writing services are no longer needed and are now done in-house.
-The transition to an independent IT network should terminate on or about September 3o.
-The six (6) co-locations from GDOL that cannot be terminated due to the bond rating have been questioned by RSA due to the high costs of the sub-leases.
+DAS and VR check writing services are now done in-house.
+The transition to an independent IT network should be complete on or about September 3o.
+The six (6) co-locations from GDOL that cannot be terminated due to the bond rating have been questioned by RSA due to the high costs of the sub-leases, and GVRA continues to work with State Properties Commission on these.

 BEP is moving forward with a commercial franchise kiosk (Jimmy’s Seaside Fries) in one of the malls in the Atlanta area.
 We are also developing relationships with Marco’s Pizza that could lead to management opportunities for VR/BEP clients.

-Progress continues on the consumer satisfaction piece through the partnership with UGA.
+Progress continues on the consumer satisfaction surveythrough the partnership with UGA, which will provide a baseline satisfaction score.

-GVRA is working to building a new transition unit with the goal of offering VR services in every middle and high school in Georgia.
-Initially, GVRA is attempting to partner with the 50 Intensive Districts as identified by Georgia Department of Education (GADOE).
+GVRA is working to building a new transition services with the goal of offering VR services in every middle school and high school in Georgia.
+Initially, GVRA is attempting to partner with the 50 Intensive Districts as identified by Georgia Department of Education (GADOE), in addition to the E3 model being piloted in six school districts.

 The agency transformation, known as Project Horizon, is scheduled to kick off January 1, 2017.
 Jimmy Wilson is working to develop organizational budgets.
 During the last 45 days there have been several provider focus groups and a presentation was made to GATES.
 Executive Director Schmieg discussed a statistical analysis of more than 46,000 cases in Georgia that will allow GVRA to better plan and serve clients in the near future.

-Progress continues on the case management system from Libera to an Aware system.
+Progress continues on the case management system from Libera to the Aware system.

-More than 30 states use the Aware system.
+More than 30 states currently use the Aware system.
 To date, four (4) months have been spent preparing for the switch, and a kickoff meeting was held with Alliance earlier this month.
-The project is scheduled to be a 24-month transition, with a targeted live date of May 2018.
+The project is scheduled to be a 24-monthimplementation, with a targeted go live date of May 2018.

 The agency will be hiring a full-time Board Liaison.
-The goal is to hire this position in place by the September meeting.
+The goal is to have this position in place by the September meeting.

 Old Business